Are you trying to figure out how to test a capacitor with a multimeter in 2023?

 2. Smart Tweezers

-Smart Tweezers are more handy and Portable to do jobs more fun and comfortable.ESR Meter is not more reliable in dealing with the tiny SMD component.
+Smart Tweezers are more handy and Portable to do jobs more fun and comfortably.ESR Meter is not more reliable in dealing with the tiny SMD component.

 But the drawback of smart tweezers is that they are too costly.
 Otherwise, they work very smartly and effectively.

 Sometimes, you can quickly check the capacitor by visual inception rather than smart tweezers or ESR meters.

 A faulty capacitor gets swallowed on the top side and gets damaged or burnt remarks on the body.
 If you find such observations during inspection, replace the suspected capacitor with a fresh one.

 Q. #1) What is a capacitor?

 A capacitor is an electrical component that stores energy as an electric charge and is often found in electronic appliances like air conditioning fans and compressors to perform various functions.
 The component is a passive electronic device with two terminals.

 Further, these capacitors can be divided into two types: Electrolytes, associated mainly with vacuum and transistor power supplies, and Non-Electrolytics, compatible with direct current regulation.
 The capacitor is known initially and widely famous as a condenser.
 The effect of a capacitor is known as capacitance.

 The capacitor is mainly made of two electrical conductors plates septated by a dielectric medium if we talk about practical capacitors.
 A potential difference between two conductor plates while connected across a battery results in positive and negative charges on terminals.

 Q. #2) What are the safety precautions for testing capacitors?

 Testing capacitors is a common task for electronic technicians.
 There are a few safety precautions that must be followed when testing capacitors.
 First, always use safety goggles when testing capacitors.
 Second, use a multimeter with the proper voltage range to test capacitors.